MeteoSwiss/opendata/README.md

 ⚠️ **Status:** We are currently **setting up our service as ALPHA**.
 Everything is subject to change without prior notice.

-ℹ️ **Priority** columns below show the planned order in which the datasets/collections become available. **Planning** can be adjusted on an ongoing basis.
+ℹ️ **Priority** columns below show the planned order in which the datasets/‘Collections‘ become available. **Planning** can be adjusted on an ongoing basis.

-ℹ️ **File metadata:** All point measurement datasets/collections have three ‘file metadata’ files: `meta_stations.csv`, `meta_parameters.csv` and `datainventory.csv`. <br>
+ℹ️ **File metadata:** All point measurement datasets/‘Collections‘ have three ‘file metadata’ files: `meta_stations.csv`, `meta_parameters.csv` and `datainventory.csv`. <br>
-They are provided as ‘assets’ to the corresponding dataset/collection (not at the level of each individual ‘item‘/station.
+They are provided as ‘Assets’ to the corresponding dataset/‘Collection‘ (not at the level of each individual ‘Item‘/station.

 <br>